MicrosoftDocs/architecture-center/docs/vm/vm-baseline-content.md

 **//note:**

 Not too sure about the content here.
-I would assume that it should be covering the monitoring of the networking component, instead it talks about using health probes in the RI to monitor the VMs
+I would assume that it should be covering the monitoring of the networking component, instead it talks about using health probes in the RI to monitor the VMs.
+In the RI, we are collecting logs from the following networking components: application Gateway, vnets, nsgs, public ip addresses (gw+ bastion), and private links.

 **//end note:**